-and recovered detections in all four griz bands, and aligned these images against our late-time Keck imaging.
-A source is clearly detected in the Keck images at this location in B-band and (marginally) in R- and i-band, and with IRAC.
+GRB 100802A-The only reported detection of the optical afterglow is by P60 (Cenko 2010).
+Only an r-band detection was reported originally.
+We stacked all of the imaging of the GRB acquired by the telescope that night and recovered detections in all four griz bands and aligned these images against our late-time Keck imaging.
+A source is clearly detected in the Keck images at this location in B band and (marginally) in R and i band, and with IRAC.
 The data are not sufficient to estimate a definite photometric redshift but place an upper limit of z < 3.1.

-GRB110709B-The host galaxy (first reported by Zauderer et al. 2013) was observed with X-shooter (under VLT Program 090.A-0088), integrating for $8 \times 900s$ using the K-blocking filter.
-The reduced 2D frame does not show any strong lines over the spectral range, although a weak (5σ) line candidate is seen at an observed wavelength of 15479 Å. The most likely identification of this feature is [O III{λ 5007}] at a redshift of z = 2.091, as other strong-line matches are ruled out ([O II{λ 3727}] would be resolved, while $H\alpha$ would imply emission lines of $[O III{\lambda 5007}]$ and $[O II{\lambda 3727}]$ within regions of the spectrum where we have good sensitivity and do not observe).
+GRB 110709B-The host galaxy (first reported by Zauderer et al. 2013) was observed with X-shooter (under VLT Program 090.A-0088), integrating for $8 \times 900$ s using the K-blocking filter.
+The reduced 2D frame does not show any strong lines over the spectral range, although a weak ( $5\sigma$ ) line candidate is seen at an observed wavelength of 15479 Å. The most likely identification of this feature is $[O III]{\lambda 5007}$ at a redshift of z = 2.091, as other strong-line matches are ruled out ( $[O II]{\lambda 3727}$ would be resolved, while H $\alpha$ would imply emission lines of $[O III]{\lambda 5007}$ and $[O II]{\lambda 3727}$ within regions of the spectrum where we have good sensitivity and do not observe).
 We consider this assignment tentative pending future follow-up without the K-blocking filter.
-Photometrically, the redshift can be limited only to $z \leq 5.5$ (based on the HST F606W host detection).
+Photometrically, the redshift can be limited only to $z \lesssim 5.5$ (based on the HST F606W host detection).

-GRB120308A-The host is securely detected in our LRIS g-band and R-band imaging from 2014-06-23 as well as in I-band LRIS imaging from 2014-05-27 and with IRAC.
+GRB 120308A-The host is securely detected in our LRIS g-band and R-band imaging from 2014 June 23, as well as in I-band LRIS imaging from 2014 May 27 and with IRAC.
 We attempted a photometic redshift fit to these data; this is unable to produce a lower limit on the redshift but does establish an upper limit of z < 3.7.